 Our nation's enormous educational inequities result, in large part, from our tradition of depending on local property taxes for school funding.
 If a community is poor, it is less able to raise large revenues for its schools.
 State school funding dollars targeted to poor districts can help to even things out.
 However, even though state aid formulas often purport to be "equalizing," they rarely are because of the strong political power of affluent districts.
-For example, in Pennsylvania, per-pupil-spending ranged from \$6,114 to \$17,082 across 500 school districts.1 And while the federal government provides additional funding for schools that serve low-income children, it generally amounts to less than 10 percent of school funding nationwide.
+For example, in Pennsylvania, per-pupil-spending ranged from \$6,114 to \$17,082 across 500 school districts.
+And while the federal government provides additional funding for schools that serve low-income children, it generally amounts to less than 10 percent of school funding nationwide.

-many schools in low-income communities lack sufficient funding for basic education essentials.
+As a result of inequitable local, state and federal funding formulas, many schools in low-income communities lack sufficient funding for basic education essentials.